D'Qwell Jackson: Cleveland Browns

 The Cleveland Browns selected Jackson in the second round (34th overall) of the 2006 NFL draft.
 The Browns traded center Jeff Faine and their second round pick (43rd overall) to the New Orleans Saints in exchange for their second round pick (34th overall) that was used to draft Jackson.
 Jackson was the seventh linebacker drafted in 2006.

-On July 23, 2006, the Cleveland Browns signed Jackson to a four-year, $3.69 million contract that includes a signing bonus of $1.90 million.
+On July 23, 2006, the Cleveland Browns signed Jackson to a four-year, $3.69 million contract that included a signing bonus of $1.90 million.
 He entered training camp slated as a starting inside linebacker.
 Head coach Romeo Crennel named Jackson and Andra Davis the starting inside linebackers to start the regular season, alongside outside linebackers Kamerion Wimbley and Willie McGinest.

 In his rookie season, he started thirteen games at weakside linebacker and finished third on the team in tackles with 93, including 60 solo and three tackles for a loss.
-Jackson posted a career-high 16 tackles at Carolina on October 8, 2006, and matched the total vs. Cincinnati on November 26, 2006.
+Jackson posted a career-high 16 tackles against the Carolina Panthers on October 8, and matched the total against the Cincinnati Bengals on November 26.